 Hypertables support all standard PostgreSQL constraint types, with the exception of foreign key constraints on other tables that reference values in a hypertable.
 Creating, deleting, or altering constraints on hypertables propagates to chunks, accounting also for any indexes associated with the constraints.
 For instance, a table can be created as follows:

 CREATE TABLE conditions ( time TIMESTAMPTZ temp FLOAT NOT NULL, device_id INTEGER CHECK (device_id > 0), location INTEGER REFERENCES locations (id), PRIMARY KEY(time, device_id) ); SELECT create_hypertable('conditions', 'time');

 This table only allows positive device IDs, non-null temperature

 readings, and guarantees unique time values for each device.
 It

 constraint.
 Note that time columns used for partitioning do not allow

 NULL values by default.
-TimescaleDB will automatically add a
+TimescaleDB automatically adds a

 NULL constraint to such columns if missing.